gusmendesbh/project3-group1/README.md

 ## Introduction

-This project is created as part of the Data Analytics BootCamp at University of Toronto.
+This project is created as part of the Data Analytics Boot Camp at University of Toronto.
 Following are the team members:

 - Sara Parveen